Why bring meditation and awareness practices into the workplace?

 Slow down.
 Do one thing at a time.

 For many people, it’s also helpful to commit to a daily meditation practice.
+For others, a physical practice like yoga, tai chi, or dance, can be done in a meditative way.

 A great meditation koan for my many friends who work in competitive environments or who have Type A personalities is: Practice without gaining mind.